 Google Scholar Search: How to Use It for Legal and Academic Research?

 Ever since its launch in November 2004, Google Scholar has become an indispensable search tool amongst students, researchers, and legal practitioners around the globe.
 Be it for working on their thesis, searching for fellow researchers and their work, or searching for prior art or any other law-related search, it has become the pervasive tool, the search community simply can’t fathom not exploring.
-As we provide patent search services, so, we also have had a fair share of using this amazing tool in various prior art searches, especially for non-patent literature.
+As we provide patent search services, so, we also have had a fair chance of using this amazing tool in various prior art searches, especially for non-patent literature.

 However, if you are new to it, getting the most out of it is difficult, if you don’t know your way around the tool.
 For that very reason, we decided to create the ultimate Google Scholar guide that answers all your Scholar-related questions.
 In this article, we will also briefly explore how Google Scholar can empower your scholarly as well as legal searches.

-CMO’s Note: Though this article is slightly focused on patent attorneys, we are confident that all the advice/tips covered in this guide are applicable for anyone who wants to use Google Scholar in their work.
+CMO’s Note: Though this article is slightly focused on patent attorneys, we are confident that all the advice/tips covered in this guide are applicable to anyone who wants to use Google Scholar in their work.